 Cloud to cloud matching

-1. Set the TerraScan project for the ALS point cloud as the reference project for the MLS project.
+1. (Optional, if searching internal observations) Set the TerraScan project for the ALS point cloud as the reference project for the MLS project.
 See Reference project exists option in the Project information dialog of TerraScan.
 If loaded points are used, the reference points can be loaded into TerraScan with the Read reference points command.
 If a project block is loaded, the Load reference points option must be switched on.

 2. Compute normal vector and dimension attributes for the MLS data set by using either the macro step or the menu command for loaded points in TerraScan.

 3. Start Define tie lines.
-In the Tie line settings dialog, set the class numbers of potential point classes (such as ground, walls, etc.) in the ALS and MLS point cloud as Cloud classes.
+In the Tie line settings dialog, set the class numbers of matching point classes as Cloud classes.

 4. Start the cloud-to-cloud tie line search in TerraMatch.

-5. Check worst tie point positions and delete, if bad.
+5. Validate the tie lines.
+Validate the pull vectors visually.
+Delete low reliability observations by criteria.
+Check worst tie point positions and delete, if bad.
 Filter bad tie lines, if necessary.

 6. Solve fluctuating corrections using a smooth curve.